 Protecting your brand

 Your brand is likely to be an important part of what you offer franchisees.
 Even if they know how to run a successful outlet, they stay with you because your brand helps them attract customers.
 Protecting your brand is essential.
-Read more on branding: the basics.
+Read more on branding for your business.

 It is important that you put in place relevant protections to prevent your intellectual property (IP) being infringed (for example by registering your trade marks and company name or obtaining patents for your products).
 Once you have adequate protections in place you can then benefit from licensing your intellectual property.
 It is also easier to protect your IP if it is registered and you can prove ownership.